Mandatory Water Restrictions for JEA Reclaimed Water Customers

 Item

-On Thursday, June 20, 2024, JEA began a customer education campaign to encourage JEA’s 28,000-plus reclaimed water customers to follow the mandatory watering restrictions set forth by the St. Johns River Water Management District (SJRWMD).
-This was done to help stem a surge in demand for reclaimed water and resulting lower water pressures for some customers due to high temperatures and little significant rainfall over the past several weeks.
+In June 2024, JEA began a customer education campaign to encourage its 28,000-plus reclaimed water customers to follow the mandatory watering restrictions set forth by the St. Johns River Water Management District (SJRWMD).
+This was done to help stem a surge in demand for reclaimed water and resulting lower water pressures for some customers due to consistently high temperatures in our region.

 Accordion